The war in Ukraine has proven time and time ago how much more powerful Western and NATO weapons are versus Russian arms.

 Though just 13 seconds in length, the short clip purported to show two missiles fired in an attempt to take down a Russian cruise missile, with the second one hitting its target.

-The video was shared by Ukraine Weapons Tracker (@UAWeapons) on Monday afternoon and has been shared nearly 750,000 times.
+The video was shared by Ukraine Weapons Tracker (@UAWeapons) back in mid-March and has been viewed countless times.

 It was unclear, however, where the air-defense system was located or when the footage was filmed.